3 Vitamins You NEED to Create Thyroid Hormone

 Now I want to hear from you:

-Is this the first time you are hearing about these nutrients?
+Is this the first time you have heard about these nutrients?

 Did you learn anything about how thyroid hormone is created?